Dine your Way Around Palmerston North

 The menu is an incredible showcase for local ingredients, and The Fat Farmer’s signature dish is one that’s beckoned even the prime minister in for dinner (we just missed her when we were there) -- 1kg ANZCO lamb shoulder is slow roasted on the bone and served with honey, roasted pumpkin puree, minted lamb jus and Yorkshire pudding.
 The kitchen operates with a firm commitment to balance in every dish, and the menu’s variety of small plates make it easy to graze at will.
 Everything comes out as it’s ready.

 36 Amesbury Street, Palmerston North

-Head chef, Scott, is a NZ Beef and Lamb ambassador and specializes in dry aged meats.
-His 42 day whiskey aged beef is a top seller and boasts smokey flavours as a result of the barrel aged whiskey.
+Head chef, Scott, is a NZ Beef and Lamb ambassador and specialises in dry-aged meats.
+His 42-day whiskey-aged beef is a top seller and boasts smokey flavours as a result of the barrel-aged whiskey.
 Served with seasonal sides that make the filet absolutely sing, this is an experience in and of itself.
 Whatever you choose here though, you can be sure that you’re getting the freshest, most local cuts prepared with respect and as little waste as possible.
 Nero’s modern approach to meat is one foodies and conscious eaters alike can get behind.